5 FREE Ways How to Promote Your Blog

 It is often said for every brilliant blog post you write, you should give another one away to another blog ‘for free’.
 It’s not for free though, you get exposed to their audience, and you get a backlink from their blog.

 Use all of the tools you have at your disposal to get the word out.
 Social media has made promoting very user friendly.
 Make sure you have your blog queued up to Facebook, Twitter, Instagram, Pinterest, Tumblr, and so on and so on to maximize your reach in the social media sphere.
 You need to regularly update your page and all your feeds.
 Stay on top of them and try to generate conversations around them.
 The more active you are in social media the more it will pay off.
+Additionally, consider hosting contests using user-friendly contest templates, which can effectively engage your audience and boost your social media presence even further.
+Encourage participants to share their contest entries on various platforms to expand your reach and create a buzz around your brand.

 Final thoughts on how to promote your blog

 5 free ways to promote your blog.
+Believe me.
 It’s time-consuming, for sure.
 But no-one said this would be easy, right?
 And now you can see why, as bloggers grow, they hire interns, virtual assistants etc. Your goal should be the same.
 Aim first to make $1k USD per month for your travel blogger income, whether than revenue is from page views or other sources.
 Then double it.
 Then think about staff.
 But don’t get ahead of yourself, first you have to put in the work!

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!